 });The #{SECRETS.OPENAI_KEY} placeholder is automatically replaced with your actual API key when the request is made.

-We currently support any requests made with fetch, XHR and even WebSocket.
+Secrets are supported in urls and headers of requests made with fetch, XHR and WebSocket.